sheerun/graphql-anywhere/README.md

   },
 };

+// This resolver is a bit more complex than others, since it has to
-const resolver = (fieldName, rootValue): any => {
+// correctly handle the root object, values by ID, and scalar leafs. const resolver = (fieldName, rootValue): any => {
   // Treat root specially if we have to unpack result field if (rootValue === data) {